Robinlovelace/open-gat/README.md

-Two major drivers of change in transport planning tools have historically been technological development and shifting political priorities (Boyce and Williams 2015) and each of these have emphasised the importance of geographic analysis in recent years.
-Environmental, health and equality regulations — which can be seen as a manifestation of political change — have also influenced transport planning practice and some specific transport planning tools have emerged to tackle particular issues (e.g. Vandenbulcke et al. 2009).
+Two major drivers of change in transport planning tools have historically been technological development and shifting political priorities (Boyce and Williams 2015).
+Environmental, health and equality regulations — which can be seen as a manifestation of political change — have also influenced transport planning practice and some specific transport planning tools have emerged to tackle particular issues (e.g.
+Vandenbulcke et al. 2009).
 Environmental concerns, including fears about the impact of climate change, have risen up policy agendas in recent years, meaning that such environmental policy drivers a likely to become more important in the coming years.
 In parallel, the ‘obesity crisis’ and mounting evidence of the health benefits of physical activity have provided impetus to plans that prioritise walking and cycling, with environmental co-benefits.
-There have also been calls for more ‘bottom-up’ and participatory (implying open source) approaches, although transport planning practice has been slow to change in this direction (Legacy 2016).
+There have also been calls for more ‘bottom-up’ and participatory approaches, although transport planning practice has been slow to change in this direction (Legacy 2016).
 No less important is the demand for localised results; while a national transport model can provide a high level overview of the transport system for policy-makers, tools that provide geographically specific results, potentially down to the street level, can support transport planners ‘on the ground.’

-These two factors drive demand for transport planning tools that are both open and enable geographic analysis.
+Environmental and (local participatory) political factors drive demand for transport planning tools that enable geographic analysis: sustainable modes such as walking and cycling (and to a lesser extent public transport) require greater consideration in the spatial variation in trip origins and destinations at high levels of geographic
+resolution: analysis with limited consideration of geographic factors, such as the spatial distribution of locations within walking distance of new infrastructure, is less able to inform investment in active travel or provide citizens with localised information.
 A final driver of demand for such tools is technology.
 Rapidly emerging digital technologies could transform transport planning, with two-way communications between planning authorities and citizens, and even peer-to-peer communications on transport planning issues, now feasible.[2]
 These drivers of change provide the context in which open source tools for transport planning are being developed.